 At Justin’s most recent concert in Lima, Peru, one young Make-A-Wish fan got the chance to sing with him backstage.

 The fan also gifted the heartthrob with a necklace with a “Beliebers” detail.

-“I was nervous, I couldn’t look him in the eye.
-He’s beautiful in all the senses!” the young girl said of her meet.
+The young girl recalled, “I was nervous, I couldn’t look him in the eye.
+He’s beautiful in all the senses!”

 Previously, the Inquisitr has noted that Bieber’s long-standing support of the Make-A-Wish foundation and Pencils Of Promise is under-reported by the media.

 What is evident in most headlines and predominant tone of the media’s Bieber-narrative, is its preference for over-the-top speculation about his personal life, mean-spirited clickbait, often fabricated stories, and judgment when the singer gets understandably frustrated with fans who ignore his “no photos” policy.

 Why understandable?
-Justin announced his “no photos” decision last May, explaining in an Instagram post that the constant — and frequently aggressive — demands of selfie-obsessed people makes him feel like a “zoo animal.”
-It’s not hard to try and imagine the level of mental and personal space bombardment he faces daily.
+Justin announced his “no photos” decision last May, explaining in an Instagram post that constant — and frequently aggressive — demands of selfie-obsessed people leave him feeling like a “zoo animal.”

 Yet despite his photo ban, Bieber has never stopped chatting with fans in impromptu meets, as countless random users’ social media posts since last May reveal.
 It is also bizarre that other celebrities who never, or rarely, take photos with fans receive little to no flak at all.

-The irony that Bieber tells his fans that he appreciates them at every concert, meets with Make-A-Wish youngsters after nearly every Purpose World Tour show, and is on track to donate around $4 million to funding school builds in developing countries by the end of 2017, in addition to his career-spanning history of philanthropy — is undeniable.
+The irony that Bieber tells his fans he appreciates them at every concert, meets with Make-A-Wish youngsters at almost every Purpose World Tour show, and is on track to donate around $4 million to funding school builds in developing countries by the end of 2017, in addition to his career-spanning history of philanthropy — is undeniable.